Folklore contains understanding that is tucked in entertainment.

 To become a fairly rich farmer was a step up for most people

-Harsh stories may reflect harsher conditions than in Europe today.
-In past centuries too, brothers were not always the best of friends, and some warred against and killed each other too, for the sake of resources or getting an upper hand.
+Harsh stories tend to reflect harsher conditions than in most parts of Europe today.
+In past centuries too, brothers were not always the best of friends, and some warred against and killed each other for the sake of resources or getting an upper hand.
 It could happen among the nobles.
 Rulers, whether they were kings or earls or dukes, and so on, also lived in fear of being poisoned by envious plotters.

 So in olden times much depended on who was favoured, and how resourceful the others might be.
 Folk tales may be used as mirrors into other time periods and local customs, in part in burlesque ways.